vernisaz/rust_dev_studio/README.md

        "translated": "./../rust_dev_studio/terminal"}]
 ```
 Make sure that *translated* paths are valid in the underline OS.
-File *.home* resding in the same directory where **rustcgi** is required.
-The file has to specify fully quilified
+File *.home* residing in the same directory where **rustcgi** is required.
+The file has to specify fully qualified
 paths to _HOME_ directory.

 The mapping is used to run the RDS from the dev environment, therefore URL